egarand/bstn-capstone/README.md

 - osm_id: PoI OSM identifier as a number
 - osm_type: The type that this PoI is represented as in Overpass.
 One of "node", "way", or "relation".
 - name: The name of this PoI
+- category: One of either "trail", "campground", or "reserve"; identifying what kind of PoI this is.
 - token: JWT used to identify the user saving the location.

 Response: